AlexVanin/bft-task-distrib-model/README.md

 Last column is a number of tries to reduce pool size.

-There is also gnuplot file with example from medium paper:
+There is also gnuplot file with example from [medium article](https://medium.com/@neospcc/task-distribution-over-consensus-nodes-42f1349442ad):
 ```
 $ gnuplot
 Terminal type is now 'qt'